kigster/sym/README.md

     $ sym -h
     $ sym -E # see examples

-### BASH Completion (Optional Step)
+### BASH Completion

-After gem installation, an message will tell you to install bash completion into to your `~/.bashrc` or equivalent:
+Optionally, after gem installation, you can also install bash-completion of gem's command line options, but running the following command (and feel free to use any of the "dot" files you prefer):

     sym --bash-completion ~/.bashrc

-Should you choose to install it (this part is optional), you will be able to use "tab-tab" after typing `sym` and you'll be able to choose from all supported flags.
+Should you choose to install it (this part is optional), you will be able to use "tab-tab" after typing `sym`, and you'll be able to choose from all of the supported flags.

-## Usage
+## <a name="#cli"></a>Using `sym` with the Command Line

 ### Private Keys

-This library relies on the existance of the 32-byte private key (aka, *a secret*) to perform encryption and decryption.

-The key can be easily:
+The private key is the cornerstone of the symmetric encryption.
+Using `sym`, the key can be:

- * generated by this gem and displayed, or saved to Mac OS-X KeyChain
+ * generated and printed to STDOUT, or saved to Mac OS-X KeyChain or a file
- * one way or another must be kept very well protected and secure from attackers
- * can be fetched from the the Keychain in subsequent encryption/decryption steps
+ * fetched from the Keychain in subsequent operations
- * password-protected, which you can enable during the generation with the `-p` flag.
+ * password-protected during generation (or import) with the `-p` flag.
-   * NOTE: right now there is no way to add a password to an existing key, only generate a new one.
+ * must be kept very well protected and secure from attackers.

-Unencrypted private key will be in the form of a base64-encoded string, 45 characters long.
+The __unencrypted private__ key will be in the form of a base64-encoded string, 45 characters long.

-Encrypted private key will be considerably longer, perhaps 200-300 characters long.
+__Encrypted (with password) private key__ will be considerably longer, perhaps 200-300 characters long.

-When the private key is encrypted, `sym` will request the password every time it is used.
-We are looking at adding a caching layer with a configuerable timeout, so that the password is only re-entered once per given period.
+When the private key is encrypted, `sym` will request the password only once per 15 minute period.
+The password is cached using a local dRB server, but this caching can be disabled with `-P` flag.

-### Command Line (CLI)

-You can generate using the command line, or in a programmatic way.
-First we'll discuss the command line usage, and in a later section we'll discuss Ruby API provided by the gem.

-#### Generating and Using Private Keys
+#### Generating Private Keys

-Once the gem is installed you will be able to run an executable `sym`.
-Now let's generate and copy the new private key to the clipboard (using `pbcopy` command on Mac OS-X):
+Let's generate a new key, and copy it to the clipboard (using `pbcopy` command on Mac OS-X):

     sym -g | pbcopy

 Or save a new key into a bash variable

-    SECRET=$(sym -g)
+    KEY=$(sym -g)

 Or save it to a file:

+    sym -g -o ~/.key
     sym -go ~/.key

-Or create a password-protected key, and save it to a file:
+Or create a password-protected key (`-p`), and save it to a file (`-o`), and skip printing the new key to STDOUT (`-q` for quiet):

-    sym -gp -o ~/.secret
+    sym -gpqo ~/.secret
-    # New Password:     ••••••••••
+    New Password:     ••••••••••
-    # Confirm Password: ••••••••••
+    Confirm Password: ••••••••••

-You can subsequently use the private key by either:
+You can subsequently use the private key by passing either:

-1. passing the `-k [key value]` flag
+ 1. the `-k key-string` flag
-2. passing the `-K [key file]` flag3.
+ 2. the `-K key-file` flag
+ 3. the `-x key-keychain-name` flag to read the key from Mac OS-X KeyChain
-3. pasting or typing the key with the `-i` (interactive) flag
+ 4. pasting or typing the key with the `-i` (interactive) flag
-4. passing the `-x [keychain access entry name]` flag to read from Mac OS-X KeyChain Access's generic password field.

 #### Using KeyChain Access on Mac OS-X

+KeyChain storage is a huge time saver.
+It allows you to securely store the key the keychain, meaning the key can not be easily extracted by an attacker without a login to your account.
+Just having access to the disk is not enough.

-On Mac OS-X there is a third option – using the Keychain Access Manager behind the scenes.
-Apple released a `security` command line tool, which this library uses to securely store a key/value pair of the key name and the actual private key in your OS-X KeyChain.
+Apple had released a `security` command line tool, which this library uses to securely store a key/value pair of the key name and the actual private key in your OS-X KeyChain.
 The advantages of this method are numerous:

  * The private key won't be lying around your file system unencrypted, so if your Mac is ever stolen, you don't need to worry about the keys running wild.
- * If you sync your keychain with iCloud you will have access to it on other machines
+ * If you sync your keychain with the iCloud you will have access to it on other machines

-To activate the KeyChain mode on the Mac, use `-x <keyname>` field instead of `-k` or `-K`, and add it to `-g` when generating a key.
-The `keyname` is what you name this particular key base on where it's going to be used.
+To activate the KeyChain mode on the Mac, use `-x <key-name>` field instead of `-k` or `-K`, and add it to `-g` when generating a key.
+The `key name` is what you call this particular key, based on how you plan to use it.
 For example, you may call it `staging`, etc.

 The following command generates the private key and immediately stores it in the KeyChain access under the name provided:

     sym -g -x staging

-Now, whenever you need to encrypt something, in addition to the `-k` and `-K` you can also choose `-x staging`.
-This will retrieve the key from the KeyChain access, and use it for encryption/decryption.
+Now, whenever you need to encrypt something you can specify the key with `-x staging`.

 Finally, you can delete a key from KeyChain access by running:

     keychain <name> delete

+Below we describe the purpose of the executable `keychain` shipped with sym.

 #### KeyChain Key Management

-`keychain` is an additional script installed with the gem, that can be used to read (find), update (add), and delete keychain entries used by `sym`.
+`keychain` is an additional executable installed with the gem, which can be used to read (find), update (add), and delete keychain entries used by `sym`.

 It's help message is self-explanatory:

     Usage: keychain <name> [ add <contents> | find | delete ]

-#### Moving a Key to Keychain
+#### Moving a Key to the Keychain

-You can easily move a key to a keychain by combinding -k or -K to read the key, and -x to write it.
+You can easily move an existing key from a file or a string to a keychain by combining -k or -K to read the key, with -x to write it.

     sym -k $mykey -x mykey